MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 - [VPN integration details](../vpn-integration.md)

 - Alert exclusions.
-Exclusions are not transferable from ATA to Defender for Identity, so details of each exclusion are required to [replicate the exclusions in Defender for Identity](../exclusions.md).
+Exclusions are not transferable from ATA to Defender for Identity, so details of each exclusion are required to [replicate the exclusions as Defender for Identity](../exclusions.md) in Microsoft 365 Defender.

 - Account details for entity tags.
 If you don't already have dedicated entity tags, create new ones for use with Defender for Identity.
 For more information, see [Defender for Identity entity tags in Microsoft 365 Defender](../entity-tags.md).